Isaac24Karat/agentic-rag-system/README.md

 It demonstrates practical AI orchestration skills with real business impact potential.

 ---

+## Future Work

+- Implement a dynamic Supervisor Agent that adapts its aggregation logic based on domain-specific metadata
+- Integrate document freshness scoring to prioritize recent information retrieval
+- Add an automated retraining system to update the domain experts based on new data
+- Deploy a monitoring dashboard to track agent performance, answer latency, and user satisfaction

+---
 *Demo built for AI Agent Implementation Manager portfolio presentation.*